stuffed pepper casserole close-up

 Adding black beans or corn makes it a great unstuffed pepper casserole with a southwestern feel.
 You can also sprinkle some crushed tortilla chips on top before baking for crunch.

-s or picky eaters, try blending the veggies smaller or adding a touch of cream to mellow the pepper flavor.
+When cooking for kids or picky eaters, try blending the veggies smaller or adding a touch of cream to mellow the pepper flavor.
 It’s a win-win every time.

 How to Make the Perfect Stuffed Pepper Casserole (Step-by-Step)